Dacres Hotel

 The Dacres Hotel is a historic hotel in Walla Walla, Washington, United States.
 Rebuilt from the ruins of Walla Walla's first brick hotel, the 1873 Stine House, the Italianate building was re-opened in 1899 by James E. Dacres.
 The building is a rare and exceptional local example of the pre-fabricated cast iron facades manufactured by the Mesker Brothers.
-Bennes, Hendricks & Tobey remodeled the building in 1907.
+Mostly unchanged in appearance since its reconstruction, the interior has been remodeled several times over the years including in 1907 by Portland architects Bennes, Hendricks & Tobey.
 It was added to the National Register of Historic Places on November 5, 1974.

 Ceasing operations as a hotel in 1959, the building currently houses a live music and events venue known as 'The Dacres' on the ground floor while the upper floors remain unused.